12. Processing Data in Groups

 Which of the following are instances of classification problems and which are regression tasks?

-What kind of data should you gather in order to tackle them?
+What kind of data should you gather to tackle them?

-One of the simplest approaches to classification – good enough for such an introductory course – is based on the information about a test point’s nearest neighbours (compare Section 8.4.4) living in the training sample.
+One of the simplest approaches to classification is based on the information about a test point’s nearest neighbours living in the training sample; compare Section 8.4.4.

 Fix \(k\ge 1\).
 Namely, to classify some \(\boldsymbol{x}'\in\mathbb{R}^m\):

-It is thus a very similar algorithm to k-nearest neighbour regression (Section 9.2.1), where we replaced the quantitative mean with the qualitative mode.
+It is thus a similar algorithm to \(k\)-nearest neighbour regression (Section 9.2.1).
+We only replaced the quantitative mean with the qualitative mode.

-This is a variation on the theme: if you don’t know what to do in a given situation, try to mimic what most of the other people around you are doing.
-Or, if you don’t know what to think about a particular wine, but amongst the 5 similar ones (in terms of alcohol and sugar content) three were said to be awful, say that you don’t like it because it’s not sweet enough.
-Thanks to this, others will think you are a very sophisticated wine taster.
+This is a variation on the theme: if you don’t know what to do in a given situation, try to mimic what the majority of people around you are doing or saying.
+For instance, if you don’t know what to think about a particular wine, discover that amongst the five most similar ones (in terms of alcohol and sugar content) three are said to be awful.
+Now you can claim that you don’t like it because it’s not sweet enough.
+Thanks to this, others will take you for a very refined wine taster.

-Let us apply a 5-nearest neighbour classifier on the standardised version of the dataset: as we are about to use a technique based on pairwise distances, it would be best if the variables were on the same scale.
+Let’s apply a 5-nearest neighbour classifier on the standardised version of the dataset.
+As we are about to use a technique based on pairwise distances, it would be best if the variables were on the same scale.
+Thus, we first compute the z-scores for the training set:

 means = np.mean(X_train, axis=0)